Welcome to PureZC.

 1. Respect Others

 Everyone on PureZC is equal and is entitled to be able to be themselves and express themselves in a way that does not harm anyone else.
 We want the community to be a place where everyone feels safe to voice their thoughts without being attacked or insulted.
 Any disrespectful attitude or actions toward other members or the staff is strictly prohibited.
-This can manifest itself in different ways: harassing another member (on the forums, via PM, or in the IRC channel), undermining others’ reviews and opinions, talking down to other members, and more.
+This can manifest itself in different ways: harassing another member (on the forums, via PM, or in Discord chat), undermining others’ reviews and opinions, talking down to other members, and more.

 Since this disrespect can come in lots of varieties and severities, the staff are the ultimate deciders for what constitutes disrespectful behavior and to what degree.
 Punishments will be made accordingly depending on the degree of disrespectful behavior.
 Remember that what may seem disrespectful to you may not to other people and vice versa, so the staff will do their best to determine this as an unbiased party (even discussing it with other staff members if needed).